-NOTICE: The page explains submission guidelines for iConference papers and posters only.
+NOTICE: The page explains submission guidelines for iConference research papers (long and short) and posters only.
 Guidelines for all other iConference submission types can be found on their respective track pages.

 - Submission methodology: All submissions will be made using the ConfTool submission system.

 - All research papers accepted for presentation at iConference 2019 will be published in Springer’s Lecture Notes in Computer Science series and therefore indexed by major services such as Web of Science and Scopus.
 This applies to Long Research Papers and Short Research Papers.
 Papers will be published as Green Open Access to enable institutional repository deposits as well as Illinois Digital Environment for Access to Learning and Scholarship (IDEALS) despoits.

 - All poster abstracts accepted for presentation at iConference 2019 will be published in the IDEALS open repository.

 - Length: The following will be strictly enforced.

 - Long Research papers may be up to 10 pages (not including references) in Springer’s prescribed LNCS template.

 - Short Results papers may be up to 6 pages (not including references) in Springer’s prescribed LNCS template.

 - Poster absracts may be up to 4 pages in Springer’s prescribed LNCS template.